 Designed by Kelly Wearstler, the guest bathroom Cameron Diaz’s Asian inspired feminine Greenwich Village apartment in Manhattan is cladded in pink onyx from the walls to the custom countertops.
 The brass sink was custom made by Bates and Bates with fittings by waterworks.
 For a similar look and hue, try Aria Stone Gallery’s Onyx Avorio.

 Elegant, refined, and traditional this marble-cladded home is the epitome of elegance.
-Designed by the homeowner, this master bathroom features Aria Stone Gallery’s incredible Calacatta Supremo marble countertops throughout.
+Designed by the homeowner, this primary bathroom features Aria Stone Gallery’s incredible Calacatta Supremo marble countertops throughout.
 Traditionally, Calacatta is widely known for its rare and beautiful veining.
 This particular Calacatta Supremo has incredible stand out blue-grey veining and warm grey undertones that make it one-of-a-kind.

-In the master bathroom, large windows with plantation shutters allow for the expansive master bathroom to be flooded with natural light.
+In the primary bathroom, large windows with plantation shutters allow for the expansive master bathroom to be flooded with natural light.
 Marble is the dominant feature as seen in the floors, countertops, and curbless spa shower.
 A contrasting green accent wall lines the shower and his-and-hers vanity, topped with crystal sconces.

-Adjacent to the master bathroom is an entrance path to the master closet.
+Adjacent to the primary bathroom is an entrance path to the primary closet.
 A small wet bar complete with a mini-refrigerator is strategically located in the walkway for easy convenience.
 The closet was planned in a way that makes it easy to categorize clothing and maximize space.
 Dedicated cubicles with hanging rods make it easy to group clothing, while drawers and cabinets are best used for organizing smaller essentials.
 An island topped with the Calacatta Supremo is placed in the middle of the closet for extra storage.

 The same Calacatta Supremo marble was also used in the remaining guest bathrooms.
 A contrasting dark tiled shower, complements the blue grey veins of the countertops.